 19. Anderswo.
 Allein in Afrika | Elsewhere.
 Alone in Africa (2018/7.8)

 One day in Cape Town, three German friends in their 20s start a bicycle ride across Africa.
-When they split up in the Kalahari Desert, one of them continues the 15,000km journey.
+When they seperated in the Kalahari Desert, one of them continues the 15,000km journey.
 This documentary shares the trials and tribulations, and the many amazing encounters he makes on this trip of a lifetime.

 A wonderful inspiring movie.